Learning Generalized Diffusions using an Energetic Variational Approach: Introduction

-The goal of this work is to propose a new learning framework based on the energy-dissipation laws of the target physical systems, without relying on the governing equations.
-Our proposed methods offer several benefits, including robustness to corrupted observations, easy extensions to more general physical systems, and has the potential to handle higher dimensional systems.
-In this work, we focus on learning potential function and noise intensity in one-dimensional generalized diffusion to illustrate our method and explore its performance under different settings.
-Extending the approach to higher-dimensional problems and other physical systems is straightforward.
-For much higher dimensional problems, we leave this as future work.
+The goal of this work is to propose a new learning framework based on the energy-dissipation laws of the target physical systems directly, without relying on the governing equations.
+Our proposed methods offer several benefits, including robustness to corrupted or noisy observations, straightforward extensions to more general physical systems, and the potential to handle higher-dimensional systems.
+Moreover, our approach can learn the full dynamics of the system using observations at only three time instances, which not only reduces data requirements but also enables efficient modeling in scenarios where long-time trajectory data are difficult to obtain.
+While loss functions formulated in the weak form of governing equations are generally more robust to noise than those based on strong formulations, they may struggle to uniquely capture local information and can be challenging to construct for complex systems.
+Our approach constructs the loss function directly from the energy-dissipation law, enabling effective learning of PDE solutions in forward problems and accurate identification of model parameters in inverse problems, without relying on the explicit form of the governing equations.

+In this work, we focus on learning the potential function and noise intensity in one- or two-dimensional generalized diffusions to illustrate our method and explore its performance under different settings.
+While extending the approach to higher-dimensional problems and other physical systems is straightforward, we leave this direction for future work.
 The rest of the paper is organized as follows.
 Section \ref{sec:Formulation} provides a brief introduction to the energetic variational approach for generalized diffusions.
-In Section \ref{sec:learning}, we propose two methods for learning the governing laws of the systems based on their energy-dissipation laws, using either continuous data (probability density) or discrete data (SDE particles).
+In Section \ref{sec:learning}, we propose a framework for learning the governing laws of the systems based on their energy-dissipation laws, using either continuous data (probability density) or discrete data (SDE particles).
 Section \ref{sec:examples} presents several representative examples to validate the performance of our methods.
-Finally, we conclude with a brief discussion and propose an alternative approach for learning the system based on another type of discrete data (ODE particles) in Section \ref{sec:discussion}.
+Finally, we conclude with a brief discussion in Section \ref{sec:discussion}.